Battle in Outer Space: Writing

 Storyboards for an unused scene had the human astronauts spot a flying saucer go through a tunnel, leading them to the alien base.

-Originally the Natarl attack the Earth's forces with their own land based vehicles on the moon.
+Originally the Natarl attack the Earth's forces with their own land based vehicles on the Moon.
 These vehicles, which reassembled yellow pill bugs with antennas, did not make it into the final version, and instead the Natarl flying saucers appear during this sequence to attack.
 Originally in one of the early drafts, the Panama Canal and Venice were to be destroyed in a fairly major effects scene, but it was decided to save money by using paintings.
 Early designs for the Natarl aliens were insectoid, as they had six tentacle-like arms and only one eye.

 In an early version of the story illustrated in the storyboards is a more interesting version of the encounter with the Natarl base.
 Instead of the astronauts keeping their distance and avoiding direct contact with the aliens, Katsumiya takes a strike team inside the Natarl base and succeeds destroying it from within.
 However, the imagery was totally reminiscent of the alien base from The Mysterians (1957).and building extra sets would have been too costly and repetitive.

 In an earlier draft of the script, the Natarl Mothership's anti-gravity beam was used to destroy the Eiffel Tower in Paris, the Kremlin in Moscow, and the Golden Gate Bridge.
 But in the end the anti-gravity beam is used for Tokyo.
 In the original scenario, a signal Natarl flying saucer destroyed Tokyo with the anti-gravity ray instead of the mothership.
 The original plan was that the alien mothership would never approach the Earth, but this was changed by Eiji Tsuburaya during shooting.

 Filming

 The exterior shots for the Space Research Center was the National Sports Center built for the Tokyo Olympiad in 1964.
 Interior shots were shot on sets back at Toho.

-The slow motion, gravity stricken walk of the cast on the moon was an idea from actor Yoshio Tsuchiya.
-Actor Ryo Ikebe uncharacteristically protested, declaring it was "just a movie" at the idea of the slow motion walk.
+The slow motion, gravity-stricken walk of the cast on the Moon was an idea from actor Yoshio Tsuchiya.
+Actor Ryo Ikebe uncharacteristically protested, declaring it was "just a movie" at the idea of the slow-motion walk.
 However, Ishiro Honda ended up siding with Tsuchiya.
 The incident did not sour Ikebe, though, who worked again with Honda a few years later on Gorath (1962).

 When Apollo 11 landed on the Moon on July 20, 1969, ten years after this film was released, Eiji Tsuburaya watched the “Great Leap for Mankind” on live television.
-Shortly afterword's, he later told Sadamasa Arikawa, “We were right, our special effects team did a great job.
+Shortly afterwards, he later told Sadamasa Arikawa, “We were right, our special effects team did a great job.
 Now, we can hold our heads before the public.”